FrancescoBorzi/TC-JSON-API/INSTALL.md

 ## Developing environment

-You really doesn't need install apache or nginx on your local PC for developing, that easily to use integrated web server.
+You really don't need install apache or nginx on your local PC for developing, that easily to use integrated web server.
 Go to root project directory and run CLI command:
 `php artisan serve`